 In order for your SCADA master display data effectively, it must have a few key features.

-Also, you should seriously consider all SCADA systems that support 24/7 e-mail and cell phone notifications.
-These notification methods send alarms to people who may not be at the central master station at the time.
-An intelligent SCADA master should allow you to set filters for which alarms should be forwarded to e-mail or cell phone.
+Also, you should really consider all SCADA systems that support 24/7 e-mail and cell phone alerts.
+These alert methods send alarms to people who may not be at the central master station at the time.
+A smart SCADA master should allow you to set filters for which alarms should be sent to e-mail or cell phone.

-Quality SCADA systems include a master that describes alarm in plain English - without technical jargon that only one person at your company has a hope of understanding.
-To increase ease-of-use, the SCADA master should also filter nonessential alarms that do not need to be displayed.
+Quality SCADA systems include a master that describes alarm in plain English - without tech speak that only one person at your company has a hope of knowing.
+To increase ease-of-use, the SCADA master should also filter alarms that do not need to be displayed.

 Make sure your SCADA master supports expansion at a later time.
 SCADA systems are long-term investments, and you want to make sure you get your money's worth.

-Finally, and most importantly, choose a SCADA master that supports multiple protocols (like DNP3 and MODBUS) and equipment types (like RTU's, servers, switches, generators, and manufacturing equipment).
-You never want to have to split your alarms into multiple SCADA systems because you can't achieve compatibility any other way.
-That multiplies the amount of manpower required to manage your operations effectively, while increasing the chance that you'll miss an important alarm and have a major problem.
-Also, look for sensible pricing/licensing when you're looking at offerings from different vendors.
-Avoid any pricing model that requires you to pay a fee every time you add a new monitored device.
+Finally, choose a SCADA master that supports a lot of protocols (like DNP3 and MODBUS) and gear types (like RTU's, servers, switches, generators, and manufacturing equipment).
+You never want to have to split your alarms into a lot of SCADA systems to read your gear.
+That multiplies the amount of manpower required to manage your gear effectively.
+It also increases the chance that you'll miss an important alarm and have a major problem.
+Also, look at pricing / licensing when you're looking at offerings from different vendors.
+Avoid any pricing that requires you to pay a fee every time you add a new monitored device.
 You shouldn't have to pay extra just to use the SCADA system you already bought.

 SCADA systems are an important decision - both for you and your company.
 If you make the right choice, you'll be rewarded with years of reduced maintenance and repair expense that comes from knowing exactly what's happening in your operation at all times.
 If you choose unwisely, your SCADA project will become a sinkhole of cost overruns and may actually do more harm than good.

 Take your time and do your homework.
-Seek out informational resources and multiple product offerings from multiple vendors.
+Seek out resources and a lot of product offerings from a lot of vendors.
 Feel free to try out free SCADA software as a learning exercise, but don't depend on it for a long-term solution if you value your process reliability.
-While you're here at DpsTele.com, please download free PDFs from our collection of over 30 white papers, including multiple papers that discuss SCADA systems.
+While you're here at DpsTele.com, please download free PDFs from our collection of over 30 white papers, including a lot of papers that discuss SCADA systems.